Ministries & Committees

 Concerts @ St. John's

-Begun in 2015, Concerts @ St. John's is an outreach service to the Greater Charleston community with the objectives of presenting concerts of high artistic level and providing a creative outlet for wind, string, organ, piano, and vocal musicians and composers from the West Virginia region.
-The season consists of six Sunday afternoon concerts in the fall and spring.
+Since 2015, Concerts @ St. John's has served as an outreach service to the Greater Charleston community with the objectives of presenting concerts of high artistic level and providing a creative outlet for musicians and composers from the West Virginia region.
 Admission is free, with donations welcomed to support the ongoing series.
-Receptions are offered so that audience members may meet the performers, enjoy refreshments, and be personally welcomed to St. John's.
-For more information, contact David DeBolt.
+Each concert is followed by a reception, where volunteers offer hospitality and welcome guests, many of them visiting for the first time.
+Dave DeBolt, Concerts @ St. John’s Chair

 Congregational Life